Loyalty is a virtue!

 I was banking on the lawyer’s fee to be around $1000 to transfer my mortgage- no pun intended, but you can see what I did there.
 Anyway, I would have $2500 cash left.
 Time to buy some new toys….

-No, in reality, I planned to put the cash bonus onto my mortgage to lessen the principal.
+No, I planned to put the cash bonus onto my mortgage to lessen the principal in reality.
 This was I would have $2500 less principal accruing compound interest.
 That brought the total saving over two years up to $1700 and shortened the mortgage term by 1 month.

 So switching was looking better already.